Rule restricting ‘October surprise’ indictments to limit probes by independent SDNY

 “This notion that firing Berman was to obstruct these investigations is utterly nonsense and evidence-free,” he said.
 “Anyone who knows anything about how U.S. attorneys offices, especially SDNY, work, would laugh at that conspiracy theory,” he said.

-Still, Ms. Stauss is a registered Democrat who has donated to Democratic candidates in the past, making her an easy target for Mr. Trump to claim the prosecutions are political.
+Still, Ms. Strauss is a registered Democrat who has donated to Democratic candidates in the past, making her an easy target for Mr. Trump to claim the prosecutions are political.

 “The Trump campaign is going to convince [supporters] the Southern District of New York is part of the deep state,” Mr. Schmidt said.
 “They don’t know the Southern District of New York.
 They have never been to the Southern District of New York.”